 Murlough Bay – Slavers Bay / Stormlands & Iron Islands

 Another of the beautiful locations along Northern Ireland’s Causeway Coastal route is Murlough Bay.
-Here there is fantastic rugged coastal scenery, which is perfect for hiking and exploring.
+Here there is rugged coastal scenery, which is perfect for hiking and exploring.

 Murlough Bay featured in a variety of Game of Thrones scenes.
 The most memorable scene in my opinion is from episode 6 of season 5, where we see Tyrion and Jorah attempting to reach Meereen on foot.
 However, they are captured by slavers, although Tyrion manages to convince them to take them to Meereen anyway.